About Your Account

 Overview

 It is important that you do not lend your card to anyone.
-Keep your card in a safe place and take the time to monitor your account regularly.
-Report lost/stolen cards immediately so no one else can use your card.
-You remain responsible for any activity prior to your report.
+Keep your card in a safe place and monitor your account regularly.
+Report lost/stolen cards immediately — you remain responsible for any activity prior to your report.

 Account Access